ri-git/ClassBot/DiscordBot/UserReadMe.md

 ![Chromedriver](https://i.imgur.com/3Ti5b6q.png)

-- Copy Chromedriver to C:\Windows for Windows users or /usr/bin if you're using Linux or Mac
+- Copy Chromedriver to C:\Program Files (x86) for Windows users or /usr/bin if you're using Linux or Mac
 - Clone this project from [THIS LINK](https://github.com/ri-git/Hackathon_demo.git)
 - Open project folder in cmd and run the following command
 ```